vibver/vibver/vibver.md

 Spread the vibes with your software!

+Reviews from vibe experts:
+>Finally, a versioning spec that speaks the universal language of emotion - VibVer lets your releases express their true energy,
+>making version communication both delightful and instantly relatable! 🥳.👍.🔥
+>\- Vibe Expert, GitHub Copilot

+>VibVer brilliantly transforms version numbers into emotional storytelling, making software releases not just updates, but shared experiences that developers can instantly vibe with! 🌟
+>\- Vibe Expert, Claude Sonnet 3.5

+>VibVer is a revolutionary approach to versioning that brings joy and clarity to software releases, making it a must-adopt for any project looking to connect with its users on a deeper, more emotional level! 🚀🥳👍
+>\- Vibe Expert, Gemini 2.0 Flash

 ## About

 The Vibe Versioning specification was originally authored by [Arman Najafian](https://armannajafian.com), a vibes maximalist.